 In the new “Solar with Justice” report, under-resourced communities confront inequalities in solar development.
-The research puts a spotlight on how solar projects can be deployed in communities to bring economic benefits to families with low and moderate incomes through government, philanthropic and frontline organizational action.
-The report takes an evaluative look at policies and … Continue reading New ‘Solar with Justice’ report offers lessons to guide implementation of solar in under-resourced communities
+The research puts a spotlight on how solar projects can be deployed in communities to bring … Continue reading New ‘Solar with Justice’ report offers lessons to guide implementation of solar in under-resourced communities

 In 2014, United Nations officials sharply criticized Detroit’s practice of shutting off water for residents who couldn’t pay their bills.
 This year, more than 18,000 residents have been at risk of losing their access.

-It's been a while since my last Eco-Music Monday post, but I felt a blast from the past was needed today.
-First to remind us of how far we've progressed with environmental protection, secondly to keep in the forefront of our minds the continued work that needs to take place, and thirdly to serve as a … Continue reading Eco-Music Monday: Marvin Gaye “Mercy, Mercy Me (the Ecology)”
+It’s been a while since my last Eco-Music Monday post, but I felt a blast from the past was needed today.
+First to remind us of how far we’ve progressed … Continue reading Eco-Music Monday: Marvin Gaye “Mercy, Mercy Me (the Ecology)”

 The challenge of alleviating energy poverty remains to be fully addressed.
 In a “key findings” brief for the Scholars Strategy Network, I suggest three ways restructuring of the processes and procedures of the the two primary low-income energy assistance programs (the Low Income Home Energy Assistance and Weatherization Assistance programs) could improve impact and effectiveness.